-However, caution should be given in actively assisting athletes.
+Caution should be given in actively assisting athletes.
 This is critical with our elite athletes as your interference can be deemed unfair assistance and result in disqualification.
 Generally, contact with athletes for medical evaluation will not result in disqualification.
 Medical staff can run alongside the athlete if they identify themselves and do not provide forward assistance to the athlete.
-Contact with the patient should only be that necessary to provide medical evaluation and support.
+Contact with the patient should only be that necessary to provide medical evaluation and support but not assist in performance.
 The goal of the medical team is to provide competent medical support but leave as little a footprint on the race as possible.